Milan Triennial XI

 The Milan Triennial XI was the Triennial in Milan of 1957 sanctioned by the Bureau of International Expositions (BIE).
 Its theme was Improving the Quality of Expression in Today’s Civilisation.

 Contents

 There was a survey of sculpture of the previous 50 years, showing works by Umberto Boccioni, Constantin Brâncuși, Alexander Calder, Arturo Martini, Henri Matisse, Henry Moore, Pablo Picasso, Pierre-Auguste Renoir and Auguste Rodin.

 Gillo Dorfles, Leonardo Ricci, Luigi Rosselli and Marco Zanuso organised an industrial product exhibition.
 And Agnoldomenico Pica an architecture section.

-Timo Sarpaneva won 2 Grand Prix, Kaj Franck and Dora Jung one each.
+Timo Sarpaneva won 2 Grand Prix, Kaj Franck, Dora Jung and Kyllikki Salmenhaara one each.